 The Company has adopted the Audit & Supervisory Board system, having concluded that the Audit & Supervisory Board system functions effectively in providing oversight to the Company’s management.
 The Audit & Supervisory Board comprises four Audit & Supervisory Board members, two of whom are standing statutory members.
 The Audit & Supervisory Board members conduct audits in line with the policies, division of tasks and other directions of the Audit & Supervisory Board by attending meetings of the Board of Directors, examining important documents, inspecting business sites, and other means.

-Of the seven directors, two are independent outside directors, and of the four Audit & Supervisory Board members, two are outside Audit & Supervisory Board members.
+Of the six directors, two are independent outside directors, and of the four Audit & Supervisory Board members, two are outside Audit & Supervisory Board members.
 This management system enables objectivity to be maintained at all times.

 The Board of Directors meets once per month in principle, and otherwise as required, and decides the basic policies for overall management of the Company while also supervising the execution of duties of directors and executive officers.
 All important management issues are put before the Board of Directors to be deliberated and decided upon.
 The Board of Directors also receives reports on business execution performance as needed.
 In addition, a “Governance Advisory Committee” chaired by an independent outside director and comprising outside directors, the chairman and the president has been established as a voluntary advisory body to the Board of Directors.
 This council provides advice to the Board of Directors on matters such as the appointment and dismissal of directors and executive officers, the determination of remuneration, etc. for directors and executive officers, and succession plans for the president.